seansfkelley/seansfkelley.github.io/_drafts/code-style.md

 ---
 layout: post
-title: Code Writing and Review Opinions
+title: My Code Style
 anchor_headings: true
 ---

-## Table of Contents
+### Jump to Section
 {:.no_toc}

 * TOC
 {:toc}

-# How to Read This
+# What This Is

+This is my code style.
+Style in the sense of concepts represented in code, and how they are placed relative to each other and explained to the reader, not in the sense of where I put the curly brackets.

-I titled this post "opinions" on purpose.
-There is no objectively correct answer to code style, but this document outlines the main pillars of mine.
+There is no objectively correct answer for this kind code style, but this document outlines the main pillars of mine.
 As such, they are also the things I look for in code reviews.
+I refer to this document when doing code reviews (which is probably why you're here).

-And yes, this document is very dry.
+Yes, this document is very dry.

-None of these opinions are hard and fast.
+None of these points on style are hard and fast.
 They overlap and sometimes trade off.
 Ultimately, code needs to serve an end, and sometimes that requires compromising on principles.

-# But First: The Underlying Philosophy
+# The Underlying Philosophy

 Before wading into the crossfire on when and how to write comments, I want to outline some more abstract concepts that are reflected in the more-specific opinions that follow.